Pravargav/Amadeus/SAC/sentences/imp.md

 -> The meeting lasts long.❌

 -> I have been getting the same issue every time/whenver I try to log in for a week.

+-> May I know the scheduled time for the meeting?

+-> What time is the meeting scheduled?